Skip to main content

 • Instructor: Prof. John C.S.
 Lui

-• Lead discussion sessions and manage administrative matters for 200+ students
+• Lead discussion sessions and managed administrative matters for 200+ students.

 ▌ Selected Services & Extra-Curricular Activities